Executive Assistant Agency vs Offshore Virtual Assistant: The Real Comparison for CEOs

 Client retentionHigh churn91% retention after trial period

-The 91% retention figure reflects the structural advantages of the managed model.
+The 91% retention figure - against an industry average of 60–70% - reflects the structural advantages of the managed, proactive model.
 CEOs who stay are CEOs who are getting leverage, not managing a relationship.

 For country-by-country salary data and in-house cost breakdowns across 19 European markets, see the Executive Assistant Cost Guide.